 Once I did that though, I realized that the paint was really chipping pretty badly and that I should actually fix up the frame a little.
 Whoops.
 Should have done this pre-wiring to make it easier.
 Live and learn.

 I sanded down the frame using a medium grit sandpaper – really trying to get into the nooks and crannies to get it smooth.
-A bunch of paint chipped off in the process, but I wasn’t bothered.
+A bunch of paint chipped off in the process, but I wasn’t bothered, I like the chippy look.
 Once I had it sanded and wiped down with a damp cloth, I decided to put a few coats of polyeurothane on top.
 This would help to seal everything in and ensure that I wouldn’t have flaking bits of paint coming off of the frame.
 It’s super simple – just apply the poly with a foam or natural bristle brush, and sand between coats.
-I put two coats on the frame for good measure, and let it dry for a few days outside.
+I put two coats on the frame, and let it dry for a few days outside.

 Post-polyeurathane, it really doesn’t flake and chip.
 The end product has a really nice vintage vibe and can be used a number of ways.

 We had our engagement photos that I loved – I have such nice memories of feeling all giddy that afternoon shooting those at Dan’s family farm – and I hadn’t ever done anything with them.
 I thought this was the perfect opportunity to get some printed, and display them in my new window-turned-frame.
-I put a vintage filter on the photos to make them look more aged, playing with the vintage vibe of the window.
+I put a vintage filter on the photos to make them look more aged.
 I think the result is pretty sweet!

 Instead of photos, you could hang up postcards, small pieces of artwork, little notes, recipes (would be cute in a kitchen!), or use it at weddings and events for things like the seating chart or wedding photos of parents and grandparents.
 Lots of options!

 Have you guys done any old window rehab projects?
 Tell me about them!
 I still have like 8 windows sitting in the garage and need some good ideas…!!